 Assyrian And Persian Ornament

-Owen describes Assyrian art as borrowed from the Egyptian style and then modified by the difference in the religion and habits of the Assyrian people.
+Owen describes Assyrian art as borrowed from the Egyptian style and then modified by the Assyrians’ religious and cultural differences.

 Nineveh was an ancient Assyrian city of Upper Mesopotamia, located on the outskirts of Mosul in modern-day northern Iraq.
 For 50 years, it was the largest city in the world.